xvxx/vial/README.md

 Everything else... well, that's up to you.

-The goal is an as-few-as-possible-dependencies web library you can use to test out an idea quickly or get a static site _rolling_.
+The goal is an as-few-as-possible-dependencies web library you can use to test out an idea quickly or get a personal project _rolling_.
 Single file, server side apps?
 You bet!
 Fast compilation?
+Yes please!
-Yes please! _À la carte_ dependencies?
-Now you're really talkin'!
+_À la carte_ dependencies?
+Now you're talkin'!

 It's sort of like a picnic where the playlist is all 90s music and you have to bring your own beverage.
+And food.

 To get started, just add `vial` to your `Cargo.toml`: